quarkusio/quarkus-super-heroes/rest-fights/README.md

 **NOTE:** Running the application outside of Quarkus Dev Mode requires standing up a MongoDB instance, an Apache Kafka instance, and an Apicurio Schema Registry and binding them to the app.

-Furthermore, since this service also communicates with additional downstream services ([rest-heroes](../rest-heroes) and [rest-villains](../rest-villains)), those would need to be stood up as well, although this service does have fallbacks in case those other services aren't available.
+Furthermore, since this service also communicates with additional downstream services ([rest-heroes](../rest-heroes), [rest-villains](../rest-villains), & [rest-narration](../rest-narration)), those would need to be stood up as well, although this service does have fallbacks in case those other services aren't available.

 By default, the application is configured with the following: